Virtomize/mail2most/README.md

 # Features

-- Imap
+- IMAP support
-- Mattermost v4
+- Mattermost v4 API support
-- Filter by Folder
+- Filter mails by Folder
-- Filter by From
+- Filter mails by From
-- Filter by To
+- Filter mails by To
-- Filter by Subject
+- Filter mails by Subject
-- Filter by TimeRange
+- Filter mails by TimeRange

-# Todo
-- tests

 # Install